koalalorenzo/blog/content/posts/202501-its-time-to-move-on/index.md

 that being close, and I fell into that trap.

-How long does it take for you to see a post from somebody close to you in the time line?
+How long does it take for you to see a post from somebody close to you in the timeline?
 How many posts do you need to scroll?

-## Loosing touch with friends
+## Losing touch with friends

 Right now, if I scroll on my _For You_ timeline, I can’t see a single post from my social circle: none of these people are my friends. :cry: If there is